Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 And learning how to remain open when every old instinct tells you to run.

-This is the work I guide women through — learning how to create relationships where safety, honesty, and deep connection can exist again.
+This is the work I guide women through in Secure In Love: — learning how to feel safe enough in yourself to create relationships where safety, honesty, and deep connection can exist again.

 → Explore Secure In Love